gouthamrangarajan/Asp.Net/SignalR+BackgroundService/readme.md

 - Server & Client belong to different domain & solution
 - Server folder contains two functionalities
   - SignalR to send real time notification/data to client
-  - A Background service to check if any new notification is available and send that info to SignalR service (in the sample its sends dummy message every 5 seconds)
+  - A Background service to check if any new data is available and send that info to SignalR service (in the sample its sends dummy message every 5 seconds)
 - Client folder is a simple html & javascript listening to SignalR

 The design can be depicted using below \